Board of Directors

 Andrea Jung is the President and CEO of Grameen America.
 She is the former Chairman and Chief Executive Officer of Avon Products, Inc., where she served as CEO from 1999 to 2012, and as Chairman from 2001 through 2012.
 Throughout her career, Ms. Jung ranked consistently among the top leaders on lists including Fortune's "Most Powerful Women in Business," Forbes’ "Most Powerful Women in the World," and the Financial Times' "Top Women in World Business."
 Ms. Jung is a graduate of Princeton University.
-She is a member of the Board of Directors of Apple Inc., Unilever, Rockefeller Capital Management, and Wayfair Inc. She previously served on the boards of General Electric and Daimler AG.
+She is a member of the Board of Directors of Apple Inc., Unilever, Rockefeller Capital Management, Wayfair Inc., and JUST Capital.
+She previously served on the boards of General Electric and Daimler AG.

 Greater Jamaica Development Corp.